Genealogy + Names Research

 For more information, see our TriCollege Library Research Guide for help getting started with genealogy research, Quaker genealogy research and using Ancestry.com

-QuakerMeetings.com is another invaluable site that includes historical information about every monthly meeting, former name(s), parent bodies, names of subordinates, location, dates of establishment, etc. If you know the name of the meeting house for instance, but are unsure about the monthly meeting to which it belongs, you can enter a general search work and you can also search by state.
+QuakerMeetings.com, created by Thomas C. Hill (1946-2021), is an invaluable site that includes historical information about every monthly meeting, former name(s), parent bodies, names of subordinates, location, dates of establishment, yearly meeting affiliations through history, etc. If you know the name of the meeting house for instance, but are unsure about the monthly meeting to which it belongs, you can enter a general search term or you can also search by state.